rapidsai/docs/platform-support/index.md

 RAPIDS uses [CUDA compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/){: target="_blank"} to support a range of CUDA toolkit and driver versions.
 The NVIDIA Developer documentation contains a reference of [Compute Capability](https://developer.nvidia.com/cuda-gpus){: target="_blank"} for each GPU architecture.
+Note that for the list of supported compute capabilities below, newer GPUs are supported via [forward-compatible PTX instructions](https://developer.nvidia.com/blog/understanding-ptx-the-assembly-language-of-cuda-gpu-computing/){: target="_blank"} built for the latest virtual architecture.

 For installation instructions, see the [Installation Guide](/install/).